 Trap: Don’t Overlooking “Created” Names.

-Too often, an entrepreneur will exclude that have an exact relation to their business.
-Other times, they’ll pass over a name that doesn’t exactly describe the product offerings of their new brand.
+Too often, an entrepreneur will exclude a business name that has an exact relation to their business.
+While other times, they’ll pass over a name which doesn’t exactly describe their product or new brand.

 “Created” business names have been completely created by the Naming Team here at Brandings.

 These names transcend description and can evoke a quality that is at the core of your company.
 Other times, they convey a feeling that can position your firm in the mind of your audience.

 Research has also shown that overly descriptive business names or ones that literally describe your business or product can cause issues over time.
 A notable example, the International House of Pancakes changed its name to IHOP because they want to move away from just a breakfast business.

 Don’t fall into the same trap and overlook a creative Created Name!

 Tip: Don’t Just Take our Word for It.